 Galen Historical Society has 2 museums located in the Village of Clyde.
 The Mill museum located at 14 Sodus Street houses a large collection of farm implements, household items, and the Sports Hall of Fame.
 The Brick Church Museum located at 31 North Park has displays including the Clyde Glass Works, Morrison Printing Press, Modes of travel, Business, Military, Churches, and a large collection of Genealogy Records.
 Summer Hours June 1 - August 31: Wednesday 1-3, Saturday 10-noon with expansion during Memorial Day, Erie Canal Bike Tour in July, Clyde Community Festival in August, Autumn Tourism Saturdays in September & October, Veterans Day, Christmas Open House in December.
 Key holders are available to open Museum for tours at request.
 Galen Historical Society 315-923-7150 email@example.com http://www.galenhistoricalsociety.org

-Lyons Heritage Society tours of the Hotchkiss Essential Oil Co.
-Peppermint Office corner of Water Street and Leach Road, Lyons are available by calling 315 946-4492.
-Lyons Heritage Society also has a number of gift items for sale: Lyons coverlets, Hotchkiss label tea towels, Leman's Gourmet Peppermints, Hotchkiss History Books, peppermint sticks and copies of "World War II Prisoner of War Camps in Wayne County, New York And Their Prisoners" by Annette T. Harris.
-All proceeds go to the Lyons Heritage Society for its ongoing commitment to preserving the history of Lyons, NY.
+Lyons Heritage Society owns and operates the Hotchkiss Essential Oil Co.
+Peppermint Museum at the corner of Water Street and Leach Road, Lyons.
+Tours are available by calling 315-879-7617.
+Lyons Heritage Society also has a number of gift items in their Peppermint Shoppe: peppermint soaps and lotions, Hotchkiss label tea towels, Leman's Gourmet Peppermints, Hotchkiss History Books, peppermint candies, postcards and books.
+All proceeds go to the Lyons Heritage Society for its ongoing commitment to preserving the history of Lyons and maintaining the Peppermint Museum.

 Lyons history "Winston Dobbins' Old Geezer Network".
 Several years ago, the late Winston Dobbins, a man who loved all things Lyons, created the #147;Old Geezer Network”.
 The network is an informal e-mail sharing of pictures, newspaper articles and memories of life in early Lyons.
 When Winston became ill and could no longer head the network, he asked Allyn Perry and Andi Evangelist to take over his position.
 Topics covered vary from week to week.
 Most recently there was an active discussion about car dealerships.
 The question, “Who sold Studebakers in Lyons and where was the shop located?” set off a flurry of varying opinions.
 Eventually the question was answered to everyone’s satisfaction after photos of newspaper ads were offered as proof.
 Some members are quick to become involved in the e-mail conversation and others just sit back and read what others write.
 Either approach is fine.
 The present “Geezer” membership ranges in age from 30ish to 90ish and includes people who still live in Lyons and those who have long since moved away.
 There is no fee to join.
 Anyone who is interested in remembering or learning about Lyons history is welcome to join.
 For more information or to sign up to become a member of Winston Dobbins’ Old Geezer Network, e-mail Andi Evangelist at firstname.lastname@example.org.